transparencyint/CGIP/documentation/architecture-frontend.md

     user: function(id) { alert("My user id is: " + id); }
     (...)

-The URL `mydomain.com/#user/23` would match the route above and the user method is executed.
+The URL `mydomain.com/user/23` would match the route above and the user method is executed.
 Notice the `:id` in the matcher string, Backbone parses that string and automatically creates the id variable and passes it to the user function.

 In the router functions we would then trigger an AJAX-call to fetch certain data, e.g. the user model that has been requested.
 When the data arrives at the client we create a view from it to show it to the user.

 ### Models

 Triggering AJAX requests is sth. we don't need to do manually because it's something that Backbone.js encapsulates in Models.
-Models take care of everything data- and logic-related in the appliaction to ensure a clean separation of presentation and logic.
+Models take care of everything data- and logic-related in the application to ensure a clean separation of presentation and logic.

-A model knows how to load it's data from the server from a url property we can specify, either a String or a function (to allow dynamic URLs).
+A model knows how to load its data from the server from its url property which we can specify, it has to be either a String or a function (to allow dynamic URLs).
 Depending on the action to be called on the Model (e.g. save or destroy) Backbone automatically calls the correct REST action on the server ([more info here](http://documentcloud.github.com/backbone/#Sync)).

 	module.exports = Backbone.Model.extend({
 		url: function(){
     		var id = this.get('id');
     		if(id)
       			return "/users/" + this.get('id');